-It’s mid-August in 1973, and a young, ambitious Clive Campbell is set to turn the tables with an all-star playlist at his sister’s back-to-school bash in the Bronx, New York.
-Little did anyone know that this day would go down in history as what we now know as hip-hop culture.
+It's mid-August in 1973, and a young, ambitious Clive Campbell is set to turn the tables with an all-star playlist at his sister’s back-to-school bash in The Bronx, N.Y.
+Little did anyone know that this day would go down in history as what we now know as the birth of hip-hop culture.

-Over the years DJ Kool Herc would move on to inspire other hip-hop legends in the making, including recording artist and DJ Grandmaster Flash and Afrika Bambaataa.
+Over the years, DJ Kool Herc would move on to inspire other hip-hop legends in the making, including recording artist and DJ Grandmaster Flash and Afrika Bambaataa.
 Herc’s notable innovations would create an everlasting art form and a known culture to thousands.
-Last year, New York City’s SummerStage honored 40 years of hip-hop with the “This is Hip-Hop” series celebrating the accomplishments of hip-hop’s originator.
-While this was a major honor, the culture of hip-hop will forever be indebted to the influences of DJ Kool Herc.
-Read more here.—Asia Burris
+When it was announced that Global Hip Hop Day launched in The Bronx in June this year, Herc was on hand as the gatekeeper to celebrate.